Vader-Femi/portfolio/README.md

 #### Updating the Resume

-- To update the Résumé, update it in both the about.md and settings.json files in content folder.
+- To update the Résumé, update the resume links in the
+* about.md and
+* settings.json
+files in content folder.

 ---